Babar Awan: PhD claim (2012)

-Witness in contempt case
+Witness in contempt case (2012)

 The President of Pakistan, Asif Ali Zardari in a briefing to his close confidants disclosed that he had given a personal guarantee that Babar Awan will appear before the court as a witness in Prime Minister's contempt case.
 This was later confirmed by Prime Ministers council Aitezaz Ahsan in an interview given to Arshad Sharif for his program KYUN.
-Aitezaz said Babar's name was given to him by the President and PM both but Babar Awan refused to show up which irked the President.
+Aitezaz said Babar's name was given to him by both the President and PM but Babar Awan refused to show up which irked the President.